 At the front of the scraper, closely inspect the hydraulic hoses and couplers.
 Make sure that the hoses aren’t cracked or worn and inspect the couplers for hydraulic oil residue leaks.
 Also, take a look at the hitch pin to confirm that the scraper machine is properly latched to the power unit.

 Some scrapers may have many grease points, requiring an Automatic Lubrication System.
 For these intricate systems, ensure that the grease reservoir is at the appropriate fill level, and outgoing grease lines are puncture-free.
 Also take note of the manufacturer’s specific grease requirements and be sure to use only that grease in the system (ex: SAE multi-purpose high temperature grease with extreme pressure).
 Other scrapers have as little as 1 daily grease point, which may easily be done by a hand grease gun.
 Wipe grease fittings with a clean cloth before greasing, to avoid injecting dirt and grit.
 If fittings will not take grease, remove and clean thoroughly, including the lubricant passageway and replace any damaged fittings if necessary.
-Wheel bearings, for example, may only require an annual greasing, so make sure that an annual maintenance activity date is scheduled for those circumstances.
+Wheel bearings, for example, may only require a quarterly greasing, so make sure that a quarterly maintenance activity date is scheduled for those circumstances.

 While continuing the scraper walk around, it is important to keep an eye on the consumable parts.
 Look down at the cutting edge and grader blades to check for cracks or dull edges.
 Using a worn-out edge will affect your pulling power and ease of loading.
 The extra strain on the machine and loss in loading efficiency is not worth riding out an insufficient cutting edge.
 Some scrapers have convenient fiber bushings located at the pivot points of the machine.
 It is important to replace the bushing if the wear is more than 1/8 inch or every 1200 hours (whichever comes earlier).
 It is wise to always have a full set of replacement consumable parts for each scraper unit in the fleet.
 Downtime is costly and air shipping parts to your remote jobsite is not ideal.
 Contact your local dealer to purchase consumable parts to store on hand.